(syllabus and calendar)

 While Loop

-The most straightforward loop syntax is that of the while loop, which has three distinct expressions.
+The most straightforward loop syntax is that of the while loop, which has three distinct expressions located exactly where they occur in the sequence of execution.

 Two disadvantages of the while loop syntax: